holmnotfound/realm-pomodoro/README.md

-# 🕰️ Reals Pomodoro — Focus with Fantasy
+# 🕰️ Realm Pomodoro — Focus with Fantasy

 _Choose your Realm.
 Set your focus.
 Conquer your tasks._